leebrien/ovr-hear-forms/README.md

 ## 2. Import Prefab

-Once the SDK is imported and configured, you can clone this repository and **drag the provided questionnaire prefab** into your Unity scene hierarchy to begin using the form.
+Once the SDK is imported, you can clone this repository and **drag the provided questionnaire prefab** into your Unity scene hierarchy to begin using the form.

 ---